This document was co-authored by a working group. If you have suggestions please contact firstname.lastname@example.org.

 Each group, in fact each meeting, has its own culture that should be supportable within the boundaries of the Twelve Traditions whether the format is phone-based, Internet text-based, or in-person geographically located.
 That is to say they each have their own set of norms, mores, taboos and behavioral habits.

 Please note that the suggestions below apply only to the Marijuana Anonymous World Phone Meetings group (MAWPM, pronounced maw-pum) with a goal to apply to all of the meetings of the MAWPM group, but with the understanding that over time (for instance) the Friday night meeting will operate slightly different from Wednesday at noon.
-That is to say, for the MAWPM groups, what are listed below are suggested behaviors and guides for conducting MAWPM group meetings.
+That is to say, for the MAWPM groups, what is listed below are suggested behaviors and guides for conducting MAWPM group meetings.

 - BE AWARE: We have had some malcontents have been abusing our phone line so chairpersons should be familiar with “Q&A mode.”
 It is explained further in Touch Tone Tips.
 Briefly use these keystrokes to manage the call: